-- · Constraints increase expressivity and flexibility. - Models scale better with input size. - Models are more compact and straightforward. - Modelling complex systems becomes possible.
+- Constraints increase expressivity and flexibility. - Models scale better with input size. - Models are more compact and straightforward. - Modelling complex systems becomes possible.

-cDMN is part of ongoing research by Bram Aerts, Simon Vandevelde and Joost Vennekens at the EAVISE group.
+cDMN is part of ongoing research by Simon Vandevelde and Joost Vennekens at the EAVISE group, KU Leuven University.
 If you are interested in learning more about how cDMN could help you and/or your company, contact us.

-For those who want to read more about the theoretical side of cDMN, you can read our paper titled "Tackling the DMN Challenges with cDMN: a Tight Integration of DMN and constraint reasoning", which won the Best Paper award at the RuleML+RR2020 conference.
+For those who want to read more about the theoretical side of cDMN, you can read our paper titled "Tackling the DM Challenges with cDMN: a Tight Integration of DMN and constraint reasoning".